 Starting too fast is the most common mistake sportive riders make.
 It’s easy to see why; surrounded by other riders, been thinking about the event for weeks, desperate to get in front of Nigel / Karen – your slightly annoying mate….
 Yes, it’s easy done.
 Try to relax and ease into the ride.
 Aim to keep enough in reserve for the last 20% of the event, where others (who started too fast) will fade.

 Poor bike maintenance is another sure-fire way to ruin your day.
-Rather than checking your bike over the day before, do it a week before.
+Rather than checking your bike over the day before, do it in the weeks before.
 This will allow time for any parts to arrive or for any work to be done.
-Check out our 2017 blog – Summer Bike Check.

 Wonder What’s around this corner…